OmenApps/django-tomselect/README.md

 HTML element via the dataset property.
 The Tom Select element is then initialized from the attributes in the dataset property.

-### TomSelectWidget
+### TomSelectWidget & TomSelectMultipleWidget

-Base autocomplete widget.
-The arguments of TomSelectWidget are:
+Base autocomplete widgets for `ModelChoiceField` and `ModelMultipleChoiceField`.
+The arguments of TomSelectWidget & TomSelectMultipleWidget are:

 | Argument          | Default value                                                           | Description                                                                        |
 |-------------------|-------------------------------------------------------------------------|------------------------------------------------------------------------------------|